 Long-term Outcome for Children with HLHS

-Survival for infants with HLHS has been improving as we have improved our techniques and approaches to the management of this complicated disease.
-Surgery for HLHS was only first performed a few decades ago.
+Survival for infants with HLHS has increased as we continue to improve our techniques and approaches to the management of this complicated disease.
+Surgery for HLHS was first performed only a few decades ago.
 There are now adolescents and young adults with HLHS who had successful surgeries when they were infants.

-Patients with HLHS may need to take medications and may have some limitations in their exercise ability.
+Patients with HLHS may need to take daily medications and may have some limitations in their exercise ability.
 Despite this, they are often able to lead happy and productive lives.
 As we develop new technologies and ways of approaching this disease, we expect that infants born today with HLHS will have even better outcomes.

-To make an appointment with a Children's Heart Program physician, please call 410-328-4348.
+To make an appointment with a UM Children's Heart Program physician, please call 410-328-4348.